-When it comes to signing a loan contract, whether it be for real estate , a lease, a car, boat or any type of service, most people will sign a contract with the intention of complying with its terms.
-In the event a borrower defaults on a loan agreement , one of the more potent provisions in a lender’s arsenal of legal remedies is to pursue the borrower on their personal loan guaranty.
+When it comes to signing a loan contract—whether it be for real estate, a lease, car, boat or any type of service, most people will sign a contract with the intention of complying with its terms.
+In the event a borrower defaults on a loan agreement, one of the more potent provisions in a lender’s arsenal of legal remedies is to pursue the borrower on their personal loan guaranty.

 There are four ways to limit a guarantor’s legal and financial exposure, and all parties to the agreement must agree to the terms of the guaranty before signing.
 The four ways to limit exposure under a loan guaranty are:

-- Reduce the amount of the loan guaranty over time.
-For instance, the guarantor will not be held responsible for the loan once the borrower has performed on the note for a specified period of time, say 48 months.
-Or after the first three years, the amount of the guaranty is reduced by $X amount of dollars.
+Reduce the amount of the loan guaranty over time.
+For instance, the guarantor will not be held responsible for the loan once the borrower has performed on the note for a specified period, say, 48 months.
+After the first three years, the amount of the guaranty is reduced by $X amount of dollars.

-- Multiple loans.
+Multiple Loans.
 Guarantors should use caution if and when a borrower has multiple loans with a particular bank.
-Make sure that the guaranty specifies the loan obligation that it intends to secures.
-There should be no confusion that when a loan is paid off the obligation is extinguished.
-Otherwise it is feasible that the guaranty could continue to secure any of the remaining multiple loans.
+Make sure that the guaranty specifies the loan obligation that it intends to secure.
+There should be no confusion that when a loan is paid off, the obligation is extinguished.
+Otherwise, the guaranty could continue to secure any of the remaining multiple loans.

 On a final note, tearing up a signed loan guaranty while standing in the middle of a bank lobby does not relieve a guarantor from their obligation.

 Agreeing to be a loan guarantor is a serious legal and financial responsibility.
 It is a legal arrangement that should not be entered lightly.
 It’s exciting to be approved for a long-awaited business loan or equity line of credit.
 Defaulting on a loan is the last thing business owners and consumers contemplate when borrowing money, yet the provisions written in the loan agreement are there in the event that one does.